 Scott Cappos enters his fifth year as Nebraska’s throws coach in 2019.
 Cappos joined the Husker staff as the team’s throws coach in the fall of 2014 and has had more than 100 athletes qualify for the NCAA Championships (preliminary round and finals) in his 22 years of collegiate coaching.
 He has coached more than 50 athletes to conference championships and All-America honors in the shot put, discus, javelin, hammer, weight throw, long jump, high jump, heptathlon and decathlon.

-During the 2018 season, Cappos coached senior Nick Percy to the Big Ten Outdoor Title in the discus for the third consecutive year with a launch of 200-11 (61.23m) and an eighth place finish at the NCAA Outdoor National Championship with a discus throw of 186-1 (56.72m).
+During the 2018 season, Cappos coached senior Nick Percy to the Big Ten outdoor title in the discus for the third consecutive year with a launch of 200-11 (61.23m) and an eighth-place finish at the NCAA Outdoor Championships with a discus throw of 186-1 (56.72m).
 Percy garnered first-team All-American accolades with his throw.
-Cappos also coached Cody Walton and Brittni Wolczyk to runner-up finishes in the javelin at the Big Ten Outdoor Championships with launches of 223-07 (71.21m) and 173-08 (52.93m), respectively.
+Cappos also coached Cody Walton and Brittni Wolczyk to runner-up finishes in the javelin at the Big Ten Outdoor Championships.

 In 2016, Cappos coached Percy to the NCAA discus title in addition to the Big Ten title.
 Percy threw a Scottish record 207-11 (63.68m) to move to No. 3 in NU outdoor history.
 He also set a hammer throw school record of 222-7 (67.85m).
 Cappos also helped Wolczyk and Sarah Firestone to second-team All-America honors in the javelin, while the freshman Wolczyk was the Big Ten runner-up.
 Wolczyk broke the Canadian Junior national record with a throw of 176-1 (53.67m) and represented Canada at the IAAF U20 Championships in Poland.
 Firestone placed seventh at the U.S. Olympic Trials and represented Team USA at the NACAC U23 Championships in El Salvador.